Apex-Turbine/phoenix-doc/Components/Inputs/RWXDevice.md

-# APEXFileDevice
+# RWX Reader

 ## Description

-Opens an APEX rwx/pkx file and reads in the packets.
+Opens an APEX rwx file and reads in the packets.

 ## I/O